KarmaMS/KarmaMS.github.io/README.md

 # Dear Viewer

-I hope your day’s going great, but if it isn’t, enjoy this little cat drawing:
+I hope your day’s going great, but if it isn’t, enjoy this little cat's company:

- /\_/\
-( o.o )
- > ^ <
+=^._.^=

 Legend has it…
-if you boop its nose, good luck follows. 🐾
+if you boop its nose, ++aura.